minkmax/front-end-hw/README.md

 - I then regenerated the `package-lock.json` by running `npm i --package-lock-only` and then ran `npm install`.
 - No errors this time!

+If there are any issues at all, please contact me at maxjeon2@gmail.com.
+I will try to get back to you immediately!!

 ## How to run the project
 I modified the `start` script so we should be good with this one step.